 You know all those delicious baked goods finished with a tiny sprinkle of sea salt?
-Or chocolate covered caramels with salt sprinkled on top?
+Or chocolate-covered caramels with salt sprinkled on top?
 Now imagine if that salt was vanilla salt.
 I know, right?
 Bonkers!
+I loooooove this on top of our community-fave wholegrain chocolate chip skillet cookie.

 If you love a salt-finished sweet thing as much as I do (you do, right?) you're going to love this stuff.
 And if you have a friend who loves salt-finished sweet stuff, they're going to think you're the bee's knees for making them this mighty fine vanilla salt.